algorandfoundation/docs/docs/get-details/dapps/smart-contracts/ABI/index.md

 The initial handling logic of the contract should route to the correct method given a match against the method selector passed and the known method selector of the application method.

-The return value of the method _must_ be logged with the prefix `151f7c75` which is hash("return")[:4].
+The return value of the method _must_ be logged with the prefix `151f7c75` which is the result of `sha256("return")[:4]`.
 Only the last logged element with this prefix is considered the return value of this method call.

 # API